Agent-on-the-Fly/Memento/README.md

 ## 🙏 Acknowledgement

-* Some parts of the code in the toolkits and interpreters are adapted from [Camel-AI](https://github.com/camel-ai/camel).
+* Some of the code in the toolkits and interpreters is adapted from [Camel-AI](https://github.com/camel-ai/camel).

 ---